- What are overprotective parents

 Without practice or preparation, they grow up not knowing how to make major decisions.

-These children either do not know how to make such a decision or they are afraid of making the wrong one.
+These children either do not know how to make such a decision or are afraid of making the wrong one.

 Entitlement & Maladaptive Narcissism